kaloyanterziev/Metal-Supply/README.md

 also be easily erasable in case a partner leaves the platform.
 Secondly, it serves as a much faster way for querying information instead of calling the blockchain nodes every time we

-(^1) A programming language that is one of the core technologies of the World Wide Web, (^2) JavaScript framework for building user interfaces and single-page applications.

 need some information.
-A choice was made in favour of a relational DBMS for development purposes but in an industry-grade application ready for deployment, a NoSQL DBMS will be more appropriate where the data will be replicated, sharded^3 and distributed to the validating nodes of the company that owns the data.
+A choice was made in favour of a relational DBMS for development purposes but in an industry-grade application ready for deployment, a NoSQL DBMS will be more appropriate where the data will be replicated, sharded and distributed to the validating nodes of the company that owns the data.

-#### 3.1.4 Modular Design
+#### 1.4 Modular Design

 The back-end systems that make everything possible need to be highly modular and be able to be deployed and run on a variety of computers without extensive configuration of the specific environment.
 For that very reason, we need to enforce the separation of the back-end systems and build it using a micro-service architecture where different components will interact with each other through prespecified channels of communication.
-For the aforementioned reasons we need to build the components into Docker^4 containers because they are very flexible and allows deployment of applications in separate containers independently and in different lan- guages.
+For the aforementioned reasons we need to build the components into Docker containers because they are very flexible and allows deployment of applications in separate containers independently and in different lan- guages.
 It also reduces the risk of conflict between languages, libraries or frameworks when they are containerized.

-#### 3.1.5 Client vs Server Signing Model
+#### 1.5 Client vs Server Signing Model

 When using a REST API there is a consideration to be made of what signing model is the most appropriate for the use case.
 Like everything else in computer science, both models have their